 To change the script, use some word editor (WORD, notepad, whatever) and open up RAWDATA/simpleTopic.top.
-In it find the line at the bottom that says My name is Harry and change it to My name is Rachel.
+In it find the line at the bottom that says My name is Harry and change it to My name is Harry Potter.
 Then, while running the ChatScript engine, (having provided a user name), enter :build 1.
 This rebuilds the simple script and reinitates a conversation.
 You can then type in What is your name? and get back your new answer.
-The system still considers the persona running to be labeled Harry, but that's just its internal label.